amichaibk/community_effects/README.md

 # community_effects

-This repository includes the data, along with the analysis code used to for the study Interactions between culturable bacteria are highly non-additive"  https://doi.org/10.1101/2022.09.01.506178
+This repository includes the data, along with the analysis code used to for the study Competitive interactions between culturable bacteria are highly non-additive"   https://doi.org/10.7554/eLife.83398

 List of files is given below:
 ## Code files: